tayganr/purviewlab/modules/module15.md

 ### Do I have to assign an AD Admin to the Azure SQL Database to add the Microsoft Purview Managed Identity?

 Yes.
-Adding the Microsoft Purview Managed Identity to the Azure SQL Database requires an AD user with sufficient priveledge; you won't be able to add a Managed Identity with SQL-Auth.
+Adding the Microsoft Purview Managed Identity to the Azure SQL Database requires an AD user with sufficient priviledge; you won't be able to add a Managed Identity with SQL-Auth.

 ### Can I use a SQL-Auth account with appropriate permissions, and configure the scan to use that account instead of the Managed Identity (similar to what is done in Module 02B)?